 Diverse instructional methods distinguish the executive program from traditional on-campus residential programs.

-Classes meet on campus, one week a month
+Classes meet on campus, twice yearly

 Classes during the executive program's on-campus sessions consist of: